Convert multiEnrichMap mem output to EnrichmentMap emap

 - remove_singlets

-logical, default TRUE, whether to remove pathway singlets which have no connections to any other pathways.Using TRUE will help simplify busy figures, at the expense of being less complete.
+logical, default FALSE, whether to remove pathway singlets which have no connections to other pathways.Using TRUE will help simplify busy figures, at the expense of being less complete.

 - color_by_nodes

 logical, default TRUE, whether to colorize pathway clusters using node colors in each cluster.
-Note that a mix of colors often turns brown, so this feature has unpredictable benefit.- apply_direction
+Note that a mix of colors often turns brown, so this feature has unpredictable benefit.- size_by_genes

 logicaldefault TRUE, whether to apply direction to the node border color, when supplied.
 Used withdirection_maxanddirection_floor.- direction_max